sacridini/Awesome-Geospatial/README.md

 * [LuciadLightspeed](http://www.luciad.com/solutions/luciadlightspeed) - A Java library that provides the foundations for advanced geospatial analytics applications
 * [jpostal](https://github.com/openvenues/jpostal) - Java/JNI bindings to libpostal for fast international street address parsing/normalization.
 * [Photon](https://github.com/komoot/photon) - Photon is an open source geocoder built for OpenStreetMap data.
 It is based on elasticsearch.
+* [GraphHopper Routing Engine](https://github.com/graphhopper/graphhopper) - GraphHopper is a fast and memory efficient Java routing engine, released under Apache License 2.0.
+By default it uses OpenStreetMap and GTFS data, but it can import other data sources.

 ## Kotlin